mattalcock/blog/2013/1/5/decorates-and-annotations.rst

             return cache[key]
         return memf

 The memoize decorator above takes a function as an argument.
-It then creates a new function that stores the results of the function into a cash.
+It then creates a new function that stores the results of the function into a cache.
 The decorator then returns the new function that contains the original function call.
 We can then use some cleaver dynamic language tricks to re alias the fib function to the decorated version.

 .. sourcecode:: python